YOUR CATARACT EVALUATION AND SURGERY: WHAT TO EXPECT

 Prior to this appointment, we recommend you take ample time to look through our available resources (some will be mailed, some will arrive via email or text, and several are located on our website) to understand what’s involved and learn more about your lens options.
 You will also receive a questionnaire that asks about your symptoms and lifestyle.
 This questionnaire is important in helping your surgeon understand what recommendations to make that best suits your individual needs and preferences.

+If you wear contact lenses, you will need to remove them before your appointment (one week for soft contacts and at least four weeks for rigid gas permeable lenses).
+This allows the cornea to return to its natural shape before important measurements are taken.
 Be prepared for your evaluation to take approximately two hours (more or less), your eyes will be dilated so you’ll need a driver to take you home.
 Once all your tests and measurements are complete, your surgeon will do your exam and “grade” your cataracts.
 It’s important that during your evaluation you discuss all your symptoms and concerns with your doctor, this is the time to ask questions as well.
 At the end of your discussion, your surgeon will make recommendations for an IOL (intraocular lens), this is the artificial lens that will replace your natural, cloudy lens that has the cataract.
 It’s important to fully understand your options at this time, since cataract surgery is a once in a lifetime procedure (unless there is trauma or injury).

 Intraocular lens technology has and continues to advance and there are several options available on the market today.
 Not everyone will be a candidate for these specialty lenses, since there are some contraindications that would not allow the lens to work to its full potential, if at all.
 Your surgeon will discuss any concerns that may prevent you from selecting a specialty lens.

-Intraocular Lens Options (IOL Video Below)
+Intraocular Lens Options

 When it comes to intraocular lenses, the most important thing to understand is that this decision is one that you only get to make once in a lifetime.
 So, careful thought and research are important during this step of the process.